STongsky/testoo1/README.md

 # testoo1

-test.php is for the Database connect.
+test1.php is for the Database connect for OOP.

-test2.php is for the function we will use in the webpage.
+test2.php is for the function we will use in the webpage for OOP.

 Frontpage.php can choose the report you like to view.